DanielRunningen/SpeedFriendingMatcher/README.md

 Place text here to print out messages for individuals who did not receive any matches.

+#### `name_column_header`

+The easiest way to locate the column that contains the survey-taker's name is just by giving the whole column name.
+The word `name` is likely used everywhere in the data set, so skip trying to make it a regex and just lookup that exact string.

 #### `regex`

 This section controls how information is gathered from the survey results.

 ##### `find_name`

-This expressions should capture the name of a person in the column headers of the `.csv`. **Make sure that the name is contained in the first capture group so that it can be used in the comparisons.**
+This expressions should capture the name of a person in the column headers of the `.csv`.
+**Make sure that the name is contained in the first capture group so that it can be used in the comparisons.**

 ##### `contact_methods`

-This expression is simply an `or` list of all the contact methods that a participant can give information for in your survey. **Please be sure to include at least `email` so the results can be printed correctly.**
+This expression is simply an `or` list of all the contact methods that a participant can give information for in your survey.
+**Please be sure to include at least `email` so the results can be printed correctly.**

+##### `phone_number`

+As of right now, the script expects 10-digit phone numbers broken into 3 groups.
+The output will be in the format of `(###) ###-####`.

+## Possible Enhancements for the Future

+* Report who did not take the survey.
+* Report how many people did not make any matches.
+* Validate against other forms of malformed data.
+* Make suggestions for non-matching names.